EPA Headquarters Low Impact Development Demonstration Projects – William Jefferson Clinton Building South Courtyard

 - Bioretention cells: 280 square feet

-The Ariel Rios South Courtyard serves as an outdoor classroom that includes opportunities for specialized exhibits.
+The William Jefferson Clinton Building South Courtyard serves as an outdoor classroom that includes opportunities for specialized exhibits.
 It also demonstrates how to integrate LID practices into a small, historical urban site.

-The LID demonstration project at the Ariel Rios South Courtyard is designed to showcase the sustainable strategy of addressing targeted watershed goals and objectives by using LID stormwater management techniques.
+The LID demonstration project at the William Jefferson Clinton Building South Courtyard is designed to showcase the sustainable strategy of addressing targeted watershed goals and objectives by using LID stormwater management techniques.
 The South Courtyard project demonstrates a wide range of techniques within a small area.
-This is primarily a utilitarian area that includes a loading dock and building services parking, but it is highly visible from the staircase EPA staff and visitors use at the Ariel Rios South Building’s entrances.
+This is primarily a utilitarian area that includes a loading dock and building services parking, but it is highly visible from the staircase EPA staff and visitors use at the William Jefferson Clinton Building South’s entrances.
 The project was completed in December 2006.

 LID practices used in the Courtyard include bioretention cells, permeable pavers, soil amendments, a cistern, and sustainable landscaping.
 The innovative techniques are integrated into the site design and create an inviting urban gathering place while reducing stormwater discharge.

-- In October 2007, the Ariel Rios South Courtyard development project was honored with a GSA Real Property Innovation Special Achievement Award from the U.S. General Services Administration for paving the way for future real property developments.
+- In October 2007, the William Jefferson Clinton Building South Courtyard development project was honored with a GSA Real Property Innovation Special Achievement Award from the U.S. General Services Administration for paving the way for future real property developments.

-- The Ariel Rios South Courtyard project garnered a 2007 Landscape Contractors Association Grand Award for Commercial Landscape Installation for EPA's contractor on the project, John Shorb Landscaping.
+- The William Jefferson Clinton Building South Courtyard project garnered a 2007 Landscape Contractors Association Grand Award for Commercial Landscape Installation for EPA's contractor on the project, John Shorb Landscaping.

 - Bioretention cells (also called rain gardens)